-The St Andrew's church and presbytery were built in the 70's.
+The St Andrew's church and presbytery were opened in 1976.
 They occupy a very large parcel of vacant land that is used by parishioners attending Mass for car parking.

-The 2012 earthquake rating was 64% of NBS
+The 2012 seismic rating was 64% of NBS.

-The 2017 property review noted that both the church and presbytery were in poor condition as a result of lack of funds and not having a proactive maintenance plan.
-The estimate for required maintenance was \$168k (2017) for the presbytery and \$527k (2017) for the church which when escalated 25% would now be a total of \$869k.
+The 2017 property review noted that both the church and presbytery were in poor condition as a result of lack of funds.
+The estimate for required maintenance was \$168k (2017) for the presbytery and \$527k (2017) for the church, which when escalated 25%, would now total \$869k.

-The church was closed from 2017 for health and safety reasons due to a leaking roof.
+The church was closed temporarily in 2017 for health and safety reasons due to a leaking roof.
 The roof needs replacement.
 Due to uncertainties around the future of parish properties this has not progressed even though there have been offers of financial assistance.
 A management plan to mitigate the risks was developed so the church could be used in the meantime.

-St Andrew's is the largest church in the parish with a capacity of 450.
+St Andrew's is the largest church in the parish with a capacity of 450 people.
 The location at one end of the parish means it is not the preferred option if we were to have one church.
-If it was retained as a Mass centre investment would also be required to establish a community centre, parish office etc.
+If retained as a Mass centre, investment would also be required to establish a community centre, parish office, etc.

-If St Andrews were to be closed, the options for this property include:
+If St Andrew's were to be closed, the options for this property (in no specific order) include:

-- 1. Lease of land to a developer for housing.
+- Lease of land to a developer for housing.
 There are multiple options.
 The parish could progress a partnership/Trust itself to develop the land with likeminded partners eg ADW, Religious Orders, NGO's and/or retain ownership of some houses.
 Options for seeking Government funding for social housing are possible but have not been investigated at this stage. - 2.
 Sale or lease of land for a school.
 Potentially a new Catholic primary, intermediate or secondary school.
 Note that New Zealand Christian Proprietors Trust is leading a collective and has expressed interest to establish a non-denominational Christian school. - 3.
 Sale of land and buildings.
 Capital could be invested in housing at a variety of locations or funds to be used for other parish purposes.